-a ship at risk of grounding or collision; and
+a ship at risk of grounding or collision.

-emergency response or support to emergency services.
+A VTS may also assist in emergency response or support to emergency services.

 VTS procedures

 VTS operates in accordance with the requirements set by the Competent Authority.
 VTS procedures are integral to the safety management system ensuring the services are delivered accurately, efficiently and effectively.
 This includes both internal and external procedures.
 More information can be found in IALA Guideline 1141 Operational procedures for Vessel Traffic Services.